-With first-party cookies, you would be greeted in room #3 by hearing “Hi, you’ve never been in my room before.
+With first-party cookies, when entering room #3 you would hear “Hi, you’ve never been in my room before.
 How can I help you?”
 But in the third-party system you may be surprised when you enter room #3 and hear “Hello Peter, so what color would you like that grill in?”
 How do they get this information?

-Among several other methods, advertising agencies use cookie synching to share data collected across the web from multiple websites.
-For simplicity’s sake, imagine it as a huge collaborative CRM where they dump all the info they gather about users.
+Among several other methods, advertising agencies use cookie syncing to share data collected across the web from multiple websites.
+Imagine it as a huge collaborative CRM where they dump all the info they gather about visitors.